 Pull quotes: You've seen pull quotes in magazines and newspaper articles - check Wikipedia for a definition if you're unfamiliar.
-If you come across short pieces of text that would be good to highlight as pull quotes, make a highlighted and bracketed note in the body of your text, e.g., [use the previous sentence as a pull quote].
+If you come across short pieces of text that would be good to highlight as pull quotes, make a highlighted and bracketed note in the body of your text, like this: [use the previous sentence as a pull quote].
 Pull quotes should be text that appears in the text of your report.
 These are a great design element that help your audience track your report's main themes.

 Sidebars: Similarly, if there is a section of text (usually explanatory text, or an example or case study) that doesn't fit well with the flow of your text, we can format it as a sidebar.
 Make a note in your text where you have paragraphs or sections that might fit this model.
 An example of this: A report is recommending affordable housing in a neighborhood and explaining how it might work.
 The authors of the report have a case study example of similar housing in another city.
 You, the writer, may decide to create a sidebar containing the case study.
 That way, it's in the right location within the report without interrupting the flow of the text.
-In addition to leaving a note for the graphic designer, please highlight all text you would like formatted as a sidebar: [use the previous paragraph as sidebar].
-Or: [use the following paragraph as a sidebar].
+In addition to leaving a note for the graphic designer, e.g., [use the following paragraph as a sidebar], please highlight all text you would like formatted as a sidebar.